dirkluijk/smelly-mars-rover/BACKLOG.md

 ## To do

+- extract logic into command class
+- create commands using factory

 ## In progress

+## Done

 - introduce switch cases

-## Done

 - scan code and improve naming
 - introduce Direction enum
 - use correct file naming convention